John Edward Brownlee sex scandal: Appeals

 The plaintiffs appealed and the case went before the Alberta Supreme Court appeals division in January 1935.
 On February 2, by a 3–2 decision, the court upheld Ives' ruling.
 The majority ruling by Chief Justice Horace Harvey cast serious doubts on MacMillan's credibility, calling her story "quite unsupported by other evidence" and noting that she "showed a readiness to admit that she may have been mistaken as regards very positive statements previously made when by the questions it appeared there may be independent evidence she was wrong".
 In addition to agreeing with Ives on the points of law, he felt that the jury had not based its finding of fact on the evidence in the case.
 Justices Mitchell and Ford concurred.
 Justice Clarke, in dissent, agreed that MacMillan's story was unlikely, but expressed a willingness to defer to the jury on questions of fact.
 On the legal questions, he cited a precedent written by Justice Harvey himself in which the chief justice had argued that the inclusion of seduced women as potential plaintiffs under the Seduction Act proved that its framers intended a broader definition of damage than financial damage.
 Justice Lunney concurred.
 The court was unanimous in upholding Ives' dismissal of Allan MacMillan's action, and he did not appeal further.

 Not satisfied with the verdict, the Bulletin again organized a campaign to fund an appeal, which was submitted to the Supreme Court of Canada; on March 1, 1937, Ives' decision was overturned.
 Chief Justice Lyman Duff, writing for the majority, accepted the jury's finding of fact and, echoing Justice Clarke, concluded that the framers of the Alberta Seduction Act had not intended that damage to a seductee be required to be the same as those to her father or employer (i.e. financial) in order to be actionable.
 The court ordered Brownlee to pay $10,000 in damages to MacMillan, plus trial costs.
 Henry Hague Davis in dissent focussed less on the questions of law and more on the evidence in the case, and argued that the jury's finding of fact was perverse and that the appeal should be dismissed.

 After the Supreme Court ruling, Brownlee settled with MacMillan, but still desired to clear his name.
 On July 1, 1937, the federal government by Order in Council gave him leave to appeal to the Judicial Committee of the British Privy Council, at the time Canada's highest court of appeal.
 On March 11 and 12, 1940, the committee heard Brownlee's appeal.
-It was denied, as the committee endorsed the Supreme Court of Canada's focus on statutory interpretation.
+It was dismissed on June 4 that year, as the committee endorsed the Supreme Court of Canada's focus on statutory interpretation.